wytlines100/UnverifiedV2/README.md

 ### Anti-AFK (Advanced)
 - **Auto Enable** — Automatically activates Anti-AFK after a configurable idle period (5–120 seconds)
 - **AFK Chat Message** — Optionally sends a chat message when you go idle
-- **Auto Disable** — Restores previous Anti-AFK state when activity is detected again
+- **Auto Disable** — Restores previous Anti-AFK state and shows a return toast when activity is detected again
 - Idle delay is configurable in the Settings panel
+- Auto-enable only triggers while inside an active match

+### Armor HUD (Advanced)
+- **Floating Mode** — Draggable overlay showing all four armor slots with icons, durability percentages, and enchantment abbreviations
+- **Docked Mode** — Snaps the HUD to a compact icon strip anchored to the bottom of the screen on either the left or right side
+- **Icon Opacity** — Adjustable overall opacity for the HUD
+- **Background Opacity** — Adjustable background fill opacity per slot in docked mode
+- **Icon Size** — Fixed or auto-sized slot icons
+- **Spacing** — Configurable gap between slots in docked mode
+- **Side** — Choose left or right screen edge for docked placement
+- All Armor HUD settings are accessible from the Settings panel

 ### Security
 - **VPN / Proxy Detection** — Optional warning shown on menu open if a VPN or proxy is detected, with a dismissible "don't show again" option